jhoerr/cloudmesh-manual/docs-source/source/storage/storage.md

         region: Specfiy the default region eg us-east-1
 ```

-The Cloudmesh command line library offers six functions under storage command:
+The Cloudmesh command line library offers several functions including
 get, put, search, list, create directory, and delete.
-Once you have installed Cloudmesh, type `cms` into the command line to start the
+Once you have installed Cloudmesh storage, type `cms` into the command line to start the
 cms shell.

 ```bash